tcmoore3/hpmc-surface-potential/README.md

     workflow will run and test your that your code compiles on the CPU (with and without MPI), and on the GPU (with and without MPI).
 The workflow also runs the unit tests on the CPU.
 You should run GPU unit tests locally, GitHub does not provide free GPU runners for GitHub Actions.
+7. When you are ready to release, bump the version number with [bump2version](https://github.com/c4urself/bump2version).
+    ```
+    bump2version minor
+    ```
+    Commit and push the changes to a branch, and make a pull request.
+After merging the working pull request, tag the commit and push the tags.
+For example:
+    ```
+    git switch trunk
+    git pull origin trunk
+    git tag -a v0.1.0
+    git push origin --tags
+    ```
+    The GitHub Actions workflow `release.yaml` will automatically create a GitHub release with a change log for each tag.

 ## Maintaining your component